Michelle Obama Questions Why Women Voted For Donald Trump

 Michelle Obama has been in the news quite a bit over the past few weeks.
 She has been talking and opening up quite a bit more over a year after leaving the White House.
-Even over a year after Hillary Clinton lost the election to Donald Trump, Obama is questioning why any women voted for the current U.S. President.
+Even after almost two years since Hillary Clinton lost the election to Donald Trump, Obama is questioning why any women voted for the current U.S. president.

 In a recent speech at the United State of Women Summit in Los Angeles, Obama called the women who voted for Trump out.
 She made it clear that she was disappointed that women didn’t pull together to vote for Clinton.